CFD Trading online

 - Leveraged Trading – Up to leverage on various CFDs.

 - Master your trading skills – expand your horizons by entering our educational materials & daily updates.

-- Best in class customer service – 24/5 multi-lingual live support with a dedicated account manager.
+- Best in class customer service – Multi-lingual live support with a dedicated account manager.

 How to trade CFDs with AvaTrade UK

 AvaTrade presents to its clients various trading platforms, for manual as well as automated trading.
 Providing different features and tools, our clients can find a platform which is the most convenient for each of them to use.
 We also offer the option of opening a demo-account, so you can practise trading on those platforms before you start trading with your own money.

 Leverage offered by brokers allows you to open positions larger than what your actual capital allows.
 At AvaTrade we offer up to leverage on various CFD instruments, which means you need only 0.5% or your position size in order to open the trade.